 Many Indigenous and Non-Indigenous groups use the term, ‘Indigenous rights’ and ‘Inherent rights’ interchangeably.
 We have chosen to use the descriptive term, Immemorial rights, for Indigenous rights defined by Indigenous Peoples, and Inherent rights, for Indigenous rights defined in the 2007 United Nation Declaration on the Rights of Indigenous Peoples [UNDRIP]1 as ‘inherent rights’.
 In the discussion before us, Inherent rights contained within the UNDRIP are part of Immemorial rights, but only a part.

 The UNDRIP recognizes Indigenous Peoples are entitled to the international right of self-determination.
-It includes a variety of Inherent rights associated with self-determination that are now recognized as international rights of Indigenous Peoples.
-While the declaration did not create new or special Inherent rights for Indigenous Peoples, it contains Indigenous-specific expressions of international rights already guaranteed by international human rights instruments, instruments the Government of Canada is a signatory to.
+The right to self-determination includes a variety of Inherent rights associated with self-determination that are now recognized as international rights of Indigenous Peoples.
+While the declaration did not create new or special Inherent rights for Indigenous Peoples,2 it contains Indigenous-specific expressions of international rights already guaranteed by international human rights instruments, instruments3 the Government of Canada is a signatory to.

 The UNDRIP includes Inherent rights to:

 1. Are based in the present generation only;

 2. Include redress of the present generation for wrongs against past generations; and

 3. Include compensation of the present generation for ongoing colonization – wrongs against future generations.